 CaliforniaFIRST: Low-Cost, Long-Term Financing for Clean Energy Projects in Commercial Buildings (updated 2/21/2013)

-The CaliforniaFIRST Program is a solar and clean energy financing program for non-residential properties.
+The CaliforniaFIRST Program is a solar and clean energy financing program.
 CaliforniaFIRST allows property owners to finance the installation of energy and water improvements on commercial, industrial or multi-family (over 5 units) buildings and pay the amount back as a line item on their property tax bill.
 CaliforniaFIRST uses an innovative framework called Property Assessed Clean Energy (PACE) to connect property owners to low-cost

 Property owners often enjoy the following program benefits:

 - Longer payback period (up to 20 years)

 - Property qualified financing; not credit-based

 - Repayment obligation stays with property if property is sold or transferred

 - Flexible and negotiated financing transaction